kuberhealthy/kuberhealthy/cmd/ssl-expiry-check/README.md

 The *SSL Expiry Check* checks that SSL certificates are not currently expired, and that the expiration date is a specified number of days away (60 by default).

+If running more than one SSL expiry check, the metadata name field should be updated to avoid confusion and over-writing of checks.

 The check runs daily (spec.runInterval), with a check timeout set to 5 minutes (spec.timeout).
 If the check does not complete within the given timeout it will report a timeout error on the status page.